 The humeral head, the ball of the arm bone, sits in a shallow pocket in the scapula known as the glenoid.
 The shallowness of the glenoid allows the arm to move 180 degrees in many directions, but that same shallowness makes it easy for the humeral head to slide out.
 A fibrocartilaginous ring called the labrum and various ligaments help to hold the humeral head in its place.
 However as with all joints, the main stabilizers of the humeral head are muscles; the muscles of the rotator cuff.

-Raise your arm against resistance (ex.
+- Supraspinatus – Raises arm, provides upward stability.
+To exercise, raise your arm against resistance (ex.
 Lateral dumbbell raises, back presses)

-Rotate your arm outside (backward) against resistance (high pulley lateral extensions, low pulley bent forward lateral raises)
+- Infraspinatus and teres minor – Rotates the arm outside (back), provides backward and downward stability, to exercise, rotate your arm outside (backward) against resistance (high pulley lateral extensions, low pulley bent forward lateral raises)

-Rotate your arm inside (foreward) against resistance (put hand in opposite back pocket and push out)
+- Subscapularis – Rotates the arm inside (forward), provides forward stability.
+To exercise, rotate your arm inside (foreward) against resistance (put hand in opposite back pocket and push out)